dyzhuu/personal-companion-bot-workshop/README.md

   - Find out more [here](https://platform.openai.com/docs/api-reference/chat/create)
 - For more advanced customisation, you could integrate databases like SQLite, MongoDB or PostgreSQL to store information

-We have provided some example code in the `examples` folder to get you started.
+We have provided some example code in the `extra-for-experts` folder to get you started.
 Feel free to customise the bot to your liking, we look forward to seeing all your unique creations! 🚀🤖